pracks224/Interview_Prep/INTERVIEW_CORE_JAVA/CJ_DesignPatterns.md

 - Default methods in Java 8 blurs differnce between Interface and Abstract class but still Interface can not have constructor and can not mantain states

 <a id="4Om"></a>

+- Memory leak refers to a situation where it never be garabge collected . like collection in sttaic block,listner/callabck register but unregister if nt in use,inner clss,caches with out eviction policy,db connection,io streams.
+- Memory leaks leads to slowly towards OutOfMemory
+- Detection using VisualVM,Jprofiler,Eclipse Memory Analyser
+- How to avoid
+  - Close resources
+  - Use WeakHashMap when storing key needs to be garbage collected